 The HEAL Food Alliance is engaging in cross-community organizing to support sharing between community-run campaigns that advocate for policies addressing inequities in our health, environment, agriculture, and labor sectors.

 Currently we are partnering with the Center for Good Food Purchasing to develop and promote the Good Food Purchasing Program (GFPP), a program which encourages large institutions to direct their buying power toward five core values – local economies, environmental sustainability, valued workforce, animal welfare and nutrition – using the Good Food Purchasing Program to guide their efforts.
-GFPP has been successfully implemented in school districts in Los Angeles, Oakland, and San Francisco, and we are actively working with institutions in Austin, the Twin Cities, Madison, Chicago, Cincinnati and New York City to adopt the program.
+GFPP has been successfully implemented in school districts in Los Angeles, Oakland, San Francisco, and Chicago, and we are actively working with institutions in Austin, the Twin Cities, Madison, Cincinnati and New York City to adopt the program.

 Good governance of our food system depends on holding political leaders accountable to our Real Food Platform, and on having champions of our work.
 HEAL focuses on building political leadership for the food and farm justice movements through local and state-based political campaigns.

 Our food system is controlled by a small handful of powerful corporations that have significant influence over politicians and the policies that govern health, environmental, agricultural, trade, and labor standards.
 Together, HEAL and its members highlight the practices and policies that support businesses that adhere to our real food platform, and expose the practices and policies that enable businesses that abuse workers, small farmers, consumer health, and the environment.